 In recent years, Vermont made enormous progress by enacting universal background checks, passing an extreme risk protection law, raising the minimum age to purchase firearms, and limiting access to large-capacity magazines.
-In 2019, Vermont had the 10th-lowest gun death rate in the country and supplied crime guns to other states at the 23rd-highest rate.
-To build on the state’s recent progress, Vermont legislators should strengthen protections for victims of domestic violence and violent hate crimes, require a waiting period before all gun purchases, and strengthen curbs on gun trafficking.
+In 2021, Vermont had the 13th lowest gun death rate among the states.
+Vermont also supplied crime guns to other states at the 25th highest rate among the states.
+Vermont exported crime guns at more than eight times the rate at which it imported crime guns from other states.

 What Vermont Does Well

 What Vermont Is Missing

 - Gun owner licensing

 - Most domestic violence gun laws

 - Waiting periods

 - Child access prevention laws

 - Lost & stolen firearm reporting